RussCODE/Library/README.md

 		a) Click the "Update book" button on the row of the book you wish to check out

-		b) Click the "Status" dropdown and select "On Hold" on the dropdown
+		b) Click the "Status" dropdown and select the new status (E.g., Checked Out)

-		c) Add the name of the customer holding the book to the "Book Holder" text field

-		d) Click the "Update book" button on the modal window.
+		c) Click the "Update book" button on the modal window.